Israeli minister prays at flashpoint holy site as officials say 27 aid-seekers killed in Gaza

 Desperation has gripped the Palestinian territory of more than 2 million, which experts warn faces “a worst-case scenario of famine ″ because of Israel’s blockade.
 No aid entered Gaza between March 2 and May 19, and aid has been limited since then.

-Yousef Abed, among the people en route to a distribution point, described coming under indiscriminate fire and seeing at least three people bleeding on the ground.
+Witness Yousef Abed described coming under indiscriminate fire and seeing at least three people bleeding on the ground.

 “I couldn’t stop and help them because of the bullets,” he said.